 About this release

-This release by Public Health Scotland (PHS) provides information on findings of the Basic Inspection programme of Primary 1 children in local authority schools during the school year 2021/22.
-The National Dental Inspection Programme (NDIP) is carried out under the auspices of the Scottish Dental Epidemiology Co-ordinating Committee on behalf of NHS Boards.
+This release by Public Health Scotland (PHS) provides information on findings of the Detailed Inspection Programme of Primary 7 (P7) children in school year 2022/23.
+The National Dental Inspection Programme (NDIP) is carried out annually under the auspices of the Scottish Dental Epidemiology Co-ordinating Committee on behalf of NHS Boards.

-The next release of this publication will be 24 October 2023.
+The next release of this publication will be 21 October 2025 (the 2024 report will cover the Detailed Inspection of P1 children).

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.